siddiq22/TransferMarket/README.md

 European leagues, namely the Premier League (England), La Liga (Spain), Bundesliga (Germany), Serie A (Italy), and Ligue 1 (France).
 For this Project, I have merged the data for all years together for simplicity.
+You can find the data for all years uptil 1942 here: https://www.transfermarkt.com/